Henry Smith (British politician): Parliamentary career

+In the House of Commons he sat on the International Development Committee and Committees on Arms Export Controls (formerly Quadripartite Committee), the International Development Sub-Committee on the Work of the Independent Commission for Aid Impact and the International Development Committee.
+He previously sat on the European Scrutiny Committee.

 In 2014, Smith said that getting a new hospital in the Pease Pottage area remained his "top issue" and was something he had raised in Parliament after constituents had criticised a lack of progress on the issue.